cleverclope/cleverclope/README.md

 - :seedling: Exploring the Technical Software world.

 - :zap: I'm fun 😄😄.
-I will request to know about the environment, nature, climate of your home area and ways of life.
+I will request to know about the environment, nature, climate & life style.

 - :mailbox: You can further reach me via whatsap +256750482844 or email me : cleverarinda@gmail.com